 The TVRR operates passenger excursions as well as freight service.
 The railroad is owned by the Tennessee Valley Railroad Museum, which also operates the Southern Railway locomotive No. 630 and other exhibits.

 The Incline Railway is a funicular railway that operates alongside the Tennessee River.
 The railway consists of two cars that travel up and down a steep hill, carrying passengers between the riverfront and Lookout Mountain.

 The railway is open year-round and offers stunning views of the river and mountains.

 Looking for some beautiful scenery and amazing photo opportunities?
 Head to Ruby Falls and Rock City, located on Lookout Mountain.
 These two attractions offer visitors stunning views and plenty of activities to keep everyone entertained.

 Ruby Falls is a 145-foot waterfall that is open year-round for visitors to enjoy.
-The falls are located inside Lookout Mountain and can be accessed through the Lookout Mountain Incline Railway.
 Rock City is a park that is also located on Lookout Mountain and is home to massive rock formations, gardens, and a swinging bridge.

 The Caverns are open to the public year-round and offer guided tours of the caves.
-There is also a gift shop and cafe on site.
+It’s also a world renowned destination for live music!

 LOST SEA ADVENTURE